Newcastle International Sports Centre: Soccer

 During the National Soccer League competition, three clubs have played their home ground games at this stadium.
 They are Newcastle KB United (1978–84); Newcastle Rosebud United (1984–86) and Newcastle United (2000–04).
 The NSL competition folded in 2004.

 In 2005, the newly formed national competition (A-League) began to operate.
 Newcastle United Jets was part of the newly formed competition, and have played at this ground ever since.

 The stadium also hosted two 2015 AFC Asian Cup group stage matches, and also a semi final between Australia and the United Arab Emirates and a third place playoff between United Arab Emirates and Iraq.

 In February 2017 it was announced that the National Premier Leagues Northern NSW Grand Final would be taking place at the ground in September that year.
 In the Grand Final between the Edgeworth Eagles and Lambton Jaffas a crowd of 4174 was on hand to see the Jaffas clinch the title beating the Eagles 2–0 deep into Extra Time.

 The 2018 A-League Grand Final was held at the venue, contested by the Newcastle Jets and Melbourne Victory, on 5 May 2018.

 Baseball

 The Hunter Eagles were formed for the 1994–95 Australian Baseball League season after purchasing the Sydney Wave's licence.
 The Eagles played in the Australian Baseball League until the end of the 1997–98 season.

 Rugby union

 In 2012, it was used for the first match of the 2012 Scotland rugby union tour of Oceania.
 Scotland won the match, beating Australia 9–6.
+A tour match was also played at the venue during the 2013 British & Irish Lions tour to Australia, seeing the touring side face a Combined Country outfit in front of 20,071 fans.

+International rugby union matches have become increasingly popular in Newcastle, the stadium hosting multiple fixtures of the COVID-19 pandemic-enforced iteration of the 2020 Tri-Nations series.
+The Wallabies returned to the city in 2025 for the inaugural Vuvale Bowl clash against Fiji.
+The home side won the match 21-18 in front of a record crowd of 28,122, marking the first time Australia had ever won at the venue, and in Newcastle.

+The Australian women's national rugby union team, the Wallaroos have also played at the venue, playing their inaugural match in the 2025 Pacific Four Series, going down 38-12 to New Zealand in front of 4,529 fans.

+The stadium is set to host four pool matches of the 2027 Men's Rugby World Cup, and hosted its second neutral Test match in 2026 between Ireland and Japan, as part of the inaugural season of the Nations Championship.

 The New South Wales Waratahs played a home fixture of their Super Rugby season from 2019 in Newcastle whilst the Sydney Football Stadium was rebuilt.